thomasmunduchira/myq-api/readme.md

 ### garageDoor.login()

 Logs into your LiftMaster account and returns your account security token.
-This token is saved internally so you don't have to use this token or pass it back in any way.
-Running this function is a prerequisite to running all other functions that make up this API.
+Running this function is a prerequisite to running other functions that make up this API.

 ```js
 garageDoor.login()